Public Health Program

 The main strategies for public health program implementation include:

-Community bilingual health education opportunities in coordination with community partner organizations.
+Providing bilingual health education opportunities in coordination with community partner organizations, media partners, and sponsors

 - Heart health event

 - Men’s Health event – by Dr. Pilar Guerrero

 - Daley Plaza Hispanic Heritage Month event – conducted asthma, hypertension and mental health screenings.

 Locally or Nationally televised MOLA physician experts on public media for 2018

 - Dr. Pilar Guerrero

 Daley Plaza Hispanic Heritage Month event | asthma, hypertension and mental health screenings: